magnet-cl/mysql-dump-anonymizer/README.md

 [![Build Status](https://travis-ci.com/PayU/mysql-dump-anonymizer.svg?branch=master)](https://travis-ci.com/PayU/mysql-dump-anonymizer)

+Use with Docker

+`docker-compose build`
+`docker-compose up`

+This will result in the container grabbing your `sample/anon.yml` as a config file and `sample/sample.sql` as your input mysql dump.

+The anonymized mysql dump will be stored as `sample/anon_result.sql`.

+You can swap those files with yours or change the mounted volume and filenames at `Dockerfile` and `docker-compose.yml`

+--

 Work In Progress

 This library handles parsing of a mysql dump file and anonymizing it using data types and rules